Beginner’s Guide to AI: What It Is, How It Works, and How to Use It

 Constraints define tone, length, audience, format, brand rules, privacy limits, and forbidden actions.
 These prevent mismatched outputs.

 Evidence determines whether output is grounded in trusted sources, uploaded material, verified data, or only model memory.
 Evidence prevents fake facts.
+Stanford’s 2026 data shows hallucination rates across 26 top models range from 22% to 94% — this is not a small problem.

 Review decides what a human must check before output is published, sent, executed, or automated.
 Review prevents expensive mistakes.